Content Marketing for B2B services firms

 Content Marketing SEO Thought Leadership

-Primary goal Reduce buyer risk before the sales call Capture commercial-intent search traffic Build personal authority for key people
+Primary goal Reduce buyer risk in the weeks before a sales call Capture commercial-intent search traffic at the moment of need Build durable personal authority for a named operator

-Output format Pillar pages, case studies, guides Ranking pages, structured data, internal links Essays, talks, podcast appearances
+Output format Pillar pages, case studies, and decision-grade guides Ranking pages, structured data, and internal-link architecture Essays, conference talks, and podcast appearances

-Dependency A testable point of view Niche specificity + technical floor A named operator willing to go on record
+Dependency A testable point of view nobody else can publish Niche specificity sitting on a sound technical floor An operator genuinely willing to go on record

-When to lead with it Sales cycles longer than 60 days with multi-person committees Buyers are already searching for your category The founder has earned opinions worth hearing
+When to lead with it Sales cycles over 60 days with multi-person buying committees Buyers are already searching your category by name The founder has earned opinions the market will pay to hear

 FAQ